Ilyas355/PP4/README.md

 - Can create tasks for themselves.

-- Can comment on tasks.

-- Can bookmark or like chat messages.

 #### Read:

 - Can view public and private chat history through the channel groups.